 The Baylor Medical Ethics Seminar seeks to provide a forum for physicians and other health care professionals to come together in conversation about the ways in which shared Christian faith might speak to the contemporary ethical challenges in the practice of medicine.

 The Bill and Roberta Bailey Family Lecture in Christian Ethics was begun in 2014 with the goal of deepening and extending moral reflection in the Christian tradit ion both at Baylor and beyond.

 Past Conference Series

-Over the years, IFL has been honored to support several other major conference series, including: the Pruit Memorial Symposium, an endowed series bringing the perspectives of Christian intellectual traditions to bear on issues of enduring, contemporary, and interdisciplinary concern; Art & Soul, a conference series in the arts and humanities that explored the intersection of religion and the arts through performance, exhibition, informal dialogues, and scholarly inquiry; and the Baylor University Medical Ethics Conference, which provided a forum for health care professionals and ethicists seeking to fulfill their vocation knowledgeably, faithfully, and morally.
+Over the years, IFL has been honored to support several other major conference series, including: the Pruit Memorial Symposium, an endowed series bringing the perspectives of Christian intellectual traditions to bear on issues of enduring, contemporary, and interdisciplinary concern; and Art & Soul, a conference series in the arts and humanities that explored the intersection of religion and the arts through performance, exhibition, informal dialogues, and scholarly inquiry.

 Go to archives for:

 The Institute also has hosted a number of conferences affiliated with the Lilly Fellows Program in Humanities and the Arts, including two regional undergraduate conferences and two national research conferences.
 Finally, the Institute occasionally sponsors or provides administrative support for other conferences that do not fall within an ongoing series.